discordjs/guide/guide/keyv/README.md

 ## Application

-Although Keyv can assist in any scenario where you need key-value data, we will focus on setting up a per-guild prefix configuration using Sqlite.
+Although Keyv can assist in any scenario where you involve key-value data, we will focus on setting up a per-guild prefix configuration using Sqlite.

 ::: tip
 This section will still work with any provider supported by Keyv.
-We recommend PostgreSQL for larger applications.
+We recommend [PostgreSQL](https://www.postgresql.org/) for larger applications.
 :::

 ### Setup